On-Site Security Assessment

 - We will work with you to identify the people within your organization that we would like to interview.
 The goal is to get a good cross-representation of all the significant operating and support departments within your organization.
 Typically, this would include members of senior management, department heads, and people who occupy roles that are directly related to security, such as building receptionists, security officers, and shipping/receiving personnel.
 The typical interview session lasts between 30 and 45 minutes.

-- When we first arrive on-site, we will start by conducting an in-depth interview with the person who presently serves as “security manager” for the facility.
-This may be an actual security manager or may be the facilities manager or another person who manages the security function for the organization.
+- When we first arrive on-site, we will start by conducting an in-depth interview with the person who presently serves as the “security manager” for the facility.
+This may be an actual security manager or maybe the facilities manager or another person who manages the security function for the organization.
 This interview session covers a lot of details, and typically takes 2 to 3 hours.
 After this interview, we ask this person to give us a brief guided tour of the facility.

 - We then begin conducting individual interview sessions with each of the employees identified in Step #2 above.
 Depending on the size of the organization, this process could take one, two, or more days.